Xpndable/DotUI/skeleton/README.txt

 ----------------------------------------
 Bios

 Some emulators require or perform much better with official bios.
-MiniUI is strictly BYOB.
+DotUI is strictly BYOB.
 Place the bios for each system in a folder that matches the tag in the corresponding Roms folder name (eg. bios for "Sony PlayStation (PS)" roms goes in "/Bios/PS/"),

 Bios file names are case-sensitive: